MichSanchez2/dashmarketing/docs/render.md

 ## Logs
 Use the Render dashboard or `render logs` CLI.
 Each request includes `X-Request-ID`.

+## Partial responses
+The `exportar` endpoint may return a JSON response with a boolean `partial` flag.
+Clients must verify that `partial` is `false` before using the data and should retry later if it is `true`.
+See `powerbi_m_example.m` for an example of failing early when a partial response is encountered.

 ## Common issues
 - CORS 4xx: check `ALLOWED_ORIGINS`.
 - 413 payload: result too large, lower `pageSize`.